-If you fail to care for your garbage disposal and/or kitchen sink, it can lead to damage as well as a compromised sewer line.
+If you fail to care for your garbage disposal and/or kitchen sink, it can lead to garbage disposal repair, damaged plumbing, as well as a compromised sewer line.
 There’s a common myth that the blades of a garbage disposal are sharp, and therefore can cut anything up that you put in your kitchen sink.
 This is just not the case, however.

 True, your garbage disposal does have “blades.”
 However, even though they’re given this name, they are actually grinder plates that depend on centrifugal force in order to grind down food waste.
 Then, that waste is flushed down the drain, and the flow of water (yes, you should keep your faucet running alongside the disposal system) helps the waste move all the way down the drain.
 But what items should you avoid putting down the kitchen sink drain altogether, to help protect the disposal system and the drain itself?

 - Hard Items: This can include things like bones, or fruit pits.
 There are newer garbage disposal systems on the market that advertise they can in fact handle fruit pits, but it’s really better to be safe than sorry in this case and just dispose of them in the trash.